frc-862/PitCartManager/README.md

 - [ ] detect when stormcloud throws a 502 and show a message on the screen

 ## Doulbe Elim Bracket Plans
-- [x] remove fourth team when not used
-- [x] make js to populate bracket and if still playing then show "upcoming"
-- [x] add lower bracket vertical text
 - [ ] add time and status (where in bracket a team is) somehow
 - [ ] there is a VERY little overlay on bracket borders of the lines
 - [ ] make lines orange to connect current team with their matches